-Roman River: the creation of a continue accessible green corridor to the north of Marks Tey broadly following Roman River Corridor and the surrounding countryside to encourage active lifestyles.
+Roman River: the creation of a continuous accessible green corridor to the north of Marks Tey broadly following Roman River Corridor and the surrounding countryside to encourage active lifestyles.
 A potential new walking connection under the railway line north of Marks Tey station could be explored.
 The corridor would also function as a visual and physical separation from Copford.
 See Map 6.7 below.

-Map 6.7: the creation of a continuous accessible green corridor to the east of Marks Tey broadly following the Roman River Corridor and the surrounding countryside to encourage active lifestyles.
+Map 6.7: the creation of a continuous accessible green corridor to the north of Marks Tey broadly following the Roman River Corridor and the surrounding countryside to encourage active lifestyles.
 Extract from Figure 5.3 Out Design Masterplanning support document.

-Crown copyright and database rights 2017 Ordnance Survey 0100031673
+Crown copyright and database rights 2021 Ordnance Survey 100023706